iiab/iiab-admin-console/roles/console/files/help/Utilities.rst

-XSCE Admin Console - Utilities
+IIAB Admin Console - Utilities
 ==============================
 The options on this menu serve to monitor and diagnose problems on the School Server and to maintain some core data.

 ###Change Password

-Use this menu option to change the XSCE Admin Password.
+Use this menu option to change the IIAB Admin Password.

 The password should be at least 8 characters in length and include a mix of Upper Case, Lower Case, Numbers, and Symbols.
 The server will also impose restrictions based the use of simple patterns like 123 and some words.